paldhous/ucb/2018/dataviz/md/class5.md

 Repeat the process for individual swimming records for women.

-If you have a PDF with a table spread over multiple pages in the same location, clicking `Repeat this Selection` will select all of the data for extraction.
+If you have a PDF with a table spread over multiple pages in the same location on each page, clicking `Repeat this Selection` will select all of the data for extraction.
 (Before proceeding, however, make sure the highlighting is correct on every page, and adjust the area highlighted on some pages if necessary.)

 Tabula will not work with PDFs created by scanning the original document as an image, which have to be interpreted using Optical Character Recognition (OCR) software.